hraftery/winot/README.md

 Oh [rpi-ws2812-server](https://github.com/tom-2015/rpi-ws2812-server) is an impressive feature rich web server for controlling ws2812 and similar LED arrays.

-Eh, Flash [auto-converts](https://flask.palletsprojects.com/en/2.0.x/api/#flask.Flask.make_response) the `dict` *response* you provide into JSON (it jsonifies it).
+Eh, Flask [auto-converts](https://flask.palletsprojects.com/en/2.0.x/api/#flask.Flask.make_response) the `dict` *response* you provide into JSON (it jsonifies it).
 Doesn't say what it does to a `list`.
 Also, JSON can only support strings as keys, and list, dictionary, string, integer, float, boolean or Null as values (eg. no tuples).
 Only decimal integers are supported.

 To make life as easy as possible, we could pick `0xWWRRGGBB`, which matched the [Arduino NeoPixel lib](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/Adafruit_NeoPixel.h#L352).